AldridgeCaleb/meta-pop-bio/README.md

 # meta-pop-bio
-Add-on functions for the popbio package (https://cran.r-project.org/web/packages/popbio/index.html) for metapopulations.
+A package inspired by the popbio package (https://cran.r-project.org/web/packages/popbio/index.html) to construct and analyze projection matrix models of metapopulations classified by age or stage and location.